 The skid mounted booster station will be entirely factory preassembled with all components integral to the mounting skid.
-Installation requirements will include proper location and anchorage of the unit on the jobsite base pad, and completion of electrical and piping connections to and from the unit.
+Installation will be by contractor and requirements will include proper location and anchorage of the unit on the jobsite base pad, and completion of electrical and piping connections to and from the unit.
 Anchorage and all connections to piping shall be made as indicated on the drawings.